-- 39. The petitioner claimed return on equity (ROE) of 15% (IRR basis) on invested equity net of withholding tax.
-The petitioner submitted that the withholding tax component has not been identified as a separate line item in the tariff as the same is assumed to be a pass-through item under the tariff. - 40.
-It was noted that over the passage of time, the Authority has revised the equity returns downward for a number of generation technologies keeping in view the developments in those sectors.
-The Authority has noted that nearly 1200 MWs of wind power projects are operational.
+38. The petitioner claimed return on equity (ROE) of 15% (IRR basis) on invested equity net of withholding tax.
+The petitioner submitted that the withholding tax component has not been identified as a separate line item in the tariff as the same is assumed to be paid on all equity components i.e. ROE and ROEDC, at actual as a pass-through item under the tariff.

+39. It was noted that over the passage of time, the Authority has revised the equity returns downward for a number of generation technologies keeping in view the developments in those sectors.
+The Authority has noted that nearly 1200 MWs of wind power projects have become operational.
 Further, it has been learnt that wind power projects having capacity of more than 2,000 MWs to be setup in Sindh have obtained LOIs from different facilitating agencies.
 This makes it quite clear that risk profile for developing wind projects especially in Sindh province has reduced considerably.
 Moreover, the Authority noted that a number of under process wind power companies have claimed ROE of even less than 14%.
 In view thereof, the Authority has decided to approve the ROE for the petitioner at the rate of 14%.
 Regarding the petitioner's claim of withholding tax on dividend, the Authority noted that it has principally decided not to allow this tax as pass through in any of the tariff cases.